-To start with, classification of teeth whitening treatment can be broadly done into two heads: the at-home teeth whitening and the professional teeth whitening that is done in a dental office.
+To start with, the classification of teeth whitening treatment can be broadly done into two heads: at-home teeth whitening and professional teeth whitening that is done in a dental office.
 There are subtle differences between the two.
-Let us have a quick glance at the gross differences between these two methods;

 The different types of whitening products mainly refer to the variants of the at-home whitening method.
 These are commonly available over-the-counter in your nearest drugstore and applied by the users themselves.
 The few alternatives are: